Thank you for subscribing

 • Setting your fridge and freezer temperatures properly: between 3 to 5°C for a fridge and -15 to -18°C for a freezer – every degree lower will use five per cent more energy.

 • Boiling the kettle once and pouring the hot water into a thermos so it retains heat throughout the day.
-“That way you don’t have to keep boiling the kettle, which consumes energy each time,” Davies points out.
+“That way you don’t have to keep boiling the kettle, which consumes energy each time,” Davies says.

 • Switching to a portable single-burner induction cooktop – there are now a few options on the market that are efficient, affordable, and can reduce your energy needs.